Between Markov and restriction. Two more monads on categories for relations: Functors preserving mass and domain

-In fact, the second item above can be further strenghtened.
+The second item above can be further strengthened.

-\begin{lemma} Let $\mC$ and $ {\mD}$ be GSM categories and $\freccia{\mC}{F}{\mD}$ a lax symmetric monoidal functor.
-If $\mD$ is a restriction category then $F$ is mass preserving if and only if it is unital domain preserving. \end{lemma} \begin{proof} We already proved that if $F$ is mass preserving then it is unital domain preserving.
-Now, if $\mD$ is a restriction category, we can take the definition of unital domain preserving, which states that $\nabla_{F(I)} ; \psi_{I,I} = F(\rho_I)$, since $\id_I = !_I$, and consider the definition of mass preserving which corresponds to the outer diagram below
+\begin{proposition} Let $\mC$, $ {\mD}$ be GSM categories and $\freccia{\mC}{F}{\mD}$ a lax symmetric monoidal functor.
+If $\mD$ is a cartesian restriction category then $F$ is mass preserving if and only if it is unital domain preserving. \end{proposition} \begin{proof} If $\mD$ is a cartesian restriction category, we can take the definition of unital domain preserving, which states that $\nabla_{F(I)} ; \psi_{I,I} = F(\rho_I)$, since $\id_I = !_I$, and consider the definition of mass preserving which corresponds to the outer diagram below

-Since the inner bottom diagram commutes by naturality of $\psi$ and the inner top diagram commutes by definition of restriction category, we have that the outer diagram commutes as well.
+Since the inner bottom diagram commutes by naturality of $\psi$ and the inner top one by definition of restriction category, the outer diagram commutes as well.
 Hence, $F$ is mass preserving. \end{proof}